Count-Based Exploration with the Successor Representation: Related Work

+To further understand the different nuances behind the idea that the norm of the successor representation can be used to generate an exploration bonus, we also asked the question of whether this is true only for the $\ell_1$-norm of the SR. It is often said, for example, that the $\ell_2$-norm is smoother, and thus might be more amenable to the training of neural networks.

+For the function approximation case, DQN$_e^{ \mbox{MMC}}$+SR when using the $\ell_2$-norm has a performance comparable to DQN$_e^{ \mbox{MMC}}$+SR when using the $\ell_1$-norm of the SR to generate its exploration bonus ($\phi$ is normalized with the respective norm).
+The actual performance of both approaches in the Atari 2600 games we used in the previous experiment is available in Table~\ref{tab:mismatch_atari}.
+We followed the same evaluation protocol described before, averaging the performance of DQN$_e^{ \mbox{MMC}}$+SR with the $\ell_2$-norm over 10 runs.
+The parameter $\beta$ is the only parameter not shared by both algorithms.
+While $\beta=0.025$ when using the $\ell_2$-norm of the SR, $\beta=0.05$ when using the $\ell_1$-norm of the SR.

+We also revisited the results presented in Section~\ref{sec:model_free_tabular} to evaluate, in the tabular case, the impact of the different norms in Sarsa+SR. We swept over all the parameters, as previously described.
+The results reported for Sarsa+SR when using the $\ell_2$-norm of the SR are the average over 100 runs.
+The actual numbers are available in Table~\ref{tab:mismatch_tabular}.
+As before, it seems that it does not make much difference which norm of the SR we use ($\ell_1$-norm or the $\ell_2$-norm).
+The fact that these results are so close might suggest that the idea of using the norm of the SR for exploration is quite general, with the $p$-norm of the SR being effective for more than one value of $p$.
+Recall that $||x||_1 \leq \sqrt{2}||x||_2$ for any finite vector $x$.

-\section{Related work}
+\section{Related Work}

-There are multiple algorithms in the tabular, model-based case with guarantees about their performance in terms of regret bounds~\citep{Osband16b} or sample-complexity~\citep{Brafman02,Kearns02,Strehl08}.
-RiverSwim and SixArms are domains traditionally used when evaluating these algorithms.
-In this paper we have given evidence that our algorithm performs as well as some of these algorithms with theoretical guarantees.
-Among these algorithms, \textsc{R-Max} seems the closest approach to ours.
-As with \textsc{R-Max}, the algorithm we presented in Section~\ref{sec:theory} augments the state-space with an imaginary state and encourages the agent to visit that state, implicitly reducing the algorithm's uncertainty in the state-space.
+There are multiple algorithms in the tabular, model-based case, with guarantees about their performance in terms of regret bounds (e.g., \citeauthor{Osband16b} \citeyear{Osband16b}) or sample-complexity (e.g., \citeauthor{Brafman02} \citeyear{Brafman02}; \citeauthor{Kearns02} \citeyear{Kearns02}; \citeauthor{Strehl08} \citeyear{Strehl08}). \textsc{RiverSwim} and \textsc{SixArms} are domains traditionally used when evaluating these algorithms.
+In this paper we introduced a model-free algorithm that performs particularly well in these domains.
+We also introduced a model-based algorithm that performs as well as some of these algorithms with theoretical guarantees.
+Among these algorithms, \textsc{R-Max} is the closest approach to ours.
+As \textsc{R-Max}, the algorithm presented in Section~\ref{sec:theory} augments the state-space with an imaginary state and encourages the agent to visit that state, implicitly reducing the algorithm's uncertainty.
 However, \textsc{R-Max} deletes the transition to this imaginary state once a state has been visited a given number of times.
 Ours, on the other hand, lets the probability of visiting this imaginary state vanish with additional~visitations.
-Moreover, notice that it is not clear how to apply these traditional algorithms such as \textsc{R-Max} and E$^3$ to large domains where function approximation~is~required.
+Importantly, notice that it is not clear how to apply traditional algorithms such as \textsc{R-Max} and E$^3$ to large domains where function approximation~is~required.